leuzoe/hdec/README.md

 Surf to `http://your_raspi:8182/1/variables.html` and you should see some values of your box **with ID 1**.
 If client ID of your box is 5, ... ...I think you know what to change...

+### Error check
+- Modbus terminated?
+- Modbus wiring ok?
+Polarity matters!
+- Modbus Client ID of the box(es) ok?
+- Have a look at `/var/www/html/openWB/ramdisk/hdec.miniserver.log` (or whatever you set in `config.ini`)

 ### openWB integration
 First, add as many charging points of type Go-e as you need, give them dummy IP addresses as 9.9.9.1, 9.9.9.2 or similar.
 Save this configuration.